alexmwu/Cse20212/README.md

 -Pokemon healed in between battles

--seg faults if all pokemon faint
+-seg faults if all pokemon faint and for wild pokemon battles